Profile: Territory Studio

 “As a creative studio, we get involved in varied array of work – from logo design to animated screen graphics for blockbuster films – and everything in between.
 Our approach when starting a branding piece of work is to dig down and try to understand the core proposition and values of a business,” says Lee.
 “This helps us create a coherent and exacting visual mark that encapsulates the essence of the business.”

 The primary idea was to capture a feeling of “endless possibilities and a sense of play” to illustrate HitFilm’s multi-faceted application.
-This fitted neatly with the refraction effect and the use of color which Lee said was “an important aspect in some of Territory’s early thinking – directly linking to the color wheel used in HitFilm.”
+This fitted neatly with the refraction effect and the use of color which Lee said was “an important aspect in some of Territory’s early thinking.
+I also directly linked to the color wheel used in HitFilm.”

 Back in the HitFilm office, Territory’s concepts were shared around the team and immediately a triangular design stuck out as a clear favourite.
-A few minor tweaks were made and the concept was sent back to Territory who continued to develop it.
+A few minor tweaks were made, and the concept was sent back to Territory who continued to develop it.“We’re delighted with the new brand”, says Josh Davies.
+“Both subtle and bold, we feel that Territory has really understood what drives us and distilled that into a logo that reflects our vision and commitment to innovation and creativity”.

-Being a software brand, one of the key considerations Territory Studios had was how the logo was going to look in a dock (or taskbar if you’re on PC).
+Being a software brand, one of the key considerations Territory Studios had was how the logo was going to look in a dock.
 To ensure that it stood out amongst a sea of other icons, Territory “developed a set of ideas based around strong geometric shapes to give a sense of impact and presence.
-We started looking at how color and the theme of ‘endless possibilities’ could be fused through concept of refraction adding a jewel-like feel to the logo.
+We started looking at how color and the theme of ‘endless possibilities’ could be fused through the concept of refraction adding a jewel-like feel to the logo.
 During further development, special care was taken to retain the graphic nature of the symbol.”

 This further development included producing lower res versions of the logo to use in places where the full refraction of the logo would not be seen or appreciated.
 For instance, for all HitFilm 3 Pro users, the type of logo you will see in your own dock will be the ultra simplified version on the far right, with the least refraction.